Canine Hip Dysplasia and The Story of Cody

 years old.
 Supplements were increased, aspirin given from time to time and competition was

-field training, his true love.
-We used our best judgement and felt comfortable with the level of
+some field training, his true love.
+We used our best judgement and felt comfortable with the level

-or tests, Shadow would cry with pain through the night, despite the medication with Eto
+tests, Shadow would cry with pain through the night, despite the medication with Eto Gesic or

-Gesic or NSAIDS.
-Even after a day of playing just a bit too hard in the yard, he would pay for
+NSAIDS.
+Even after a day of playing just a bit too hard in the yard, he would pay for it later.

-it later.
 Shadow finished up his last field title, a JH, and was retired.
-It became evident that
+It became evident that while Cody

-while Cody was not a complainer, he did not have the sense to slow down when it was obvious
+was not a complainer, he did not have the sense to slow down when it was obvious he was in

-he was in pain.
-For the 6 months or so before his 7th birthday, he would stand using his right
+pain.
+For the 6 months or so before his 7th birthday, he would stand using his right rear leg only

-rear leg only for balance, with no weight bearing on it.
-Episodes of painful nights and lame
+for balance, with no weight bearing on it.
+Episodes of painful nights and lame days increased.

 In January of 1999, Cody and Shadow returned to the place of their original diagnoses, Iowa